microbiomedata/nmdc-status-website/message.md

 The infrastructure that powers this NMDC service is currently undergoing some scheduled maintenance.
 As a result, this NMDC service will be offline until **October 5, 2023 at 12:00pm PT**.

 In case you want to explore NMDC metadata between now and then, you can visit a temporary [snapshot](https://data-microbiomedata.emsl.pnnl.gov/) of the data portal.

+> Please refrain from submitting metadata to the snapshot.
+Metadata submitted there will **not** be transferred to the permanant data portal (it will be discarded).

-Alternatively, you can visit our [website](https://microbiomedata.org/) to learn more about the NMDC.
+You can visit our [website](https://microbiomedata.org/) to learn more about the NMDC.